 Module 1: Who is an entrepreneur?
 And examples of ventures

 - Why are there people who want to be entrepreneurs?

 - Examples of projects in various fields: adults and children

-Topic 2: Entrepreneurial skills and the impact of the environment on the entrepreneur
+Module 2: Entrepreneurial skills and the impact of the surroundings on the entrepreneur

-- Is it possible to acquire or develop these skills or part of them?
+- Is it possible to acquire or develop such skills or part of them?
 How?

-- The impact of the immediate environment for the entrepreneur
+- The impact of the immediate surroundings on the entrepreneur

 - Common mistakes of entrepreneurs